Diamagnetic/ai-tax-return/README.md

 ## Features

 - Upload and process multiple PDF files (W-2, 1099-NEC, 1099-INT)
-- Extract tax-relevant data using OpenAI LLM
+- Enter personal information (first name + middle initial, last name, SSN 9-digit, address, optional apt no, city, state dropdown, ZIP 5-digit) with frontend validation
+- Choose filing status (Single supported today; others shown but disabled)
-- Aggregate income and tax withholding
+- LLM-based extraction of wages, nonemployee compensation, interest, and withholding
-- Compute tax liability using 2024 brackets and standard deduction
+- Aggregate income and compute taxes using 2024 brackets and standard deduction
-- Generate a downloadable pre-filled IRS Form 1040 (PDF)
+- Generate a pre-filled Form 1040 (PDF) and preview in the browser
-  - Preview before downloading
+- Submission Summary showing detected forms, totals (tax due, refund, amount owed), and uploaded filenames
-- Display user-friendly output and error messages
+- Clear, user-friendly success and error messages

 ---

 ## User Flow

 1. **Upload Documents**
-   The user selects and uploads multiple tax documents (W-2, 1099-NEC, 1099-INT) via the frontend.
+   The user selects up to three PDFs (W-2, 1099-NEC, 1099-INT) and enters personal info (with SSN/ZIP digit-only and state dropdown).
+Filing status is Single for now.

+2. **Submit**
+   Frontend posts __multipart/form-data__ to the backend endpoint `POST /submit_tax_form` (files + PII together).

-2. **Document Analysis**
+3. **Document Analysis**
    Uploaded PDFs are sent to the backend, where an OpenAI LLM extracts key financial fields such as wages, nonemployee compensation, interest income, and tax withheld.

-3. **Income Aggregation**
+4. **Income Aggregation**
    The extracted values from all documents are aggregated into a unified income and withholding summary.

-4. **Tax Calculation**
+5. **Tax Calculation**
    The backend applies 2024 IRS tax brackets and the standard deduction (Single filing status) to compute estimated tax due or refund.
 The code is available at [`backend/services/tax_calculator.py`](backend/services/tax_calculator.py).
 The Tax Bracket is generated at [`backend/tax_policy/tax_policy_config.py`](backend/tax_policy/tax_policy_config.py).

-5. **Form 1040 Generation**
+6. **Form 1040 Generation**
-   A partially completed IRS Form 1040 is generated as a fillable PDF, populated with calculated tax data.
+   A complete IRS Form 1040 is generated as a fillable PDF, populated with calculated tax data, and personal info.

+7. **Submission Summary**
+   The frontend displays type of forms submitted, and the totals (tax due, refund, amount owed).

-6. **Preview and Download**
+8. **Preview and Download**
    The user can preview the generated form directly in the browser and download it as a completed PDF for review or filing.

 ---